-This rule also works with the expense of the product.
+This rule also works with the cost of the product.
 The more expensive it is, the lower down on the page your CTA needs to be.
 Why?
-Because convincing someone to spend thousands of dollars will take longer than asking them for 10 bucks.
+Because convincing someone to spend thousands of dollars will take more convincing than asking them for 10 bucks.

-What are the chances of your buying?
+What are the chances of your buying a bag of apples?
 Pretty high, right?
-If you’re in the market for apples then that’s all the convincing you’d need.
+If you’re in the market for apples then that’s all the convincing you need.